Error Tracking in Local Development

 So let’s assume you’re convinced and want to use Bugsink in local development.
 How do you set it up?

-If you haven’t set up Bugsink yet, follow the local installation guide, or the docker installation guide.
+If you haven’t set up Bugsink yet, follow the docker installation guide or the local installation (virtualenv) guide.
 They’re even simpler than setting up Bugsink for production.
 Once you’ve done that, you can proceed as described above.

 Oh, and you probably want to turn off notifications for the local development project.
 Notifications are great when somebody else is using your application and you want to know when something goes wrong, but when you’re the one triggering the errors, you’re probably already aware that something went wrong.
 That, and the fact that the frequency of errors in local development is hopefully a bit higher than in production, makes notifications in local development a bit annoying.